jmcsofttzaxar/diasrfgenerator/README.md

 # diasrfgenerator

-Create RI18 dias rf payment code generator with price check and payment Visual Studio 2019
+Create RI18 dias rf payment code generator with price check and payment.
+Use it are your own risk.